ajwdewit/pcse/doc/quickstart.rst

 options are available in PCSE for retrieving weather data:

-    1. The database structure as provided by the Crop Growth Monitoring System.
+    1. The database structure as provided by the Crop Growth Monitoring System for the delivery of interpolated daily weather data on 25 x 25 km gridcells.
 Weather data will be read from the GRID_WEATHER table which is implemented using :ref:`GridWeatherDataProvider <GridWeatherDataProvider>`.
-    2. The file structure as defined by the `CABO Weather System`_ which is implemented using :ref:`CABOWeatherDataProvider <CABOWeatherDataProvider>`.
+    2. The file structure as defined by the `CABO Weather System`_ which is implemented using :ref:`CABOWeatherDataProvider <CABOWeatherDataProvider>`for the delivery of observed weather station data.
     3. The file structure used by the `CABO Weather System`_ but implemented as an Excel sheet by :ref:`ExcelWeatherDataProvider <ExcelWeatherDataProvider>`
     4. The global weather data provided by the agroclimatology from the